Ostroff, Robert B. Department of Psychiatry, Yale University School of Medicine, New Haven, Connecticut.

 - Side effects

 The controlled induction of a grand mal seizure under anesthesia to treat individuals suffering from certain psychiatric illnesses.
-Electroconvulsive therapy (ECT) was introduced as a treatment for psychiatric disorders by the Italian neurologist Ugo Cerletti in 1938.
-Cerletti developed a method of electrically inducing seizures in laboratory animals as a means of studying epilepsy.
-Aware of the observation that individuals with epilepsy and depression experienced an improvement in mood following a seizure, he postulated that inducing a seizure in a depressed individual might improve his or her condition.
-In 1938, he reported the first case of a psychiatric patient treated with ECT with dramatic, positive results.
-See also: Affective disorders; Electrotherapy; Seizure disorders
+Electroconvulsive therapy (ECT; Fig. 1) was introduced as a treatment for psychiatric disorders by the Italian neurologist Ugo Cerletti in 1938.
+Cerletti developed a method of electrically inducing brain seizures in laboratory animals as a means of studying epilepsy.
+Aware of the observation that individuals with epilepsy and depression experienced an improvement in mood following a seizure, Cerletti postulated that inducing a seizure in a depressed individual might improve his or her condition.
+In 1938, Cerletti reported the first case of a psychiatric patient treated with ECT with dramatic, positive results.
+See also: Affective disorders; Anesthesia; Brain; Depression; Electrotherapy; Epilepsy; Seizure disorders

 The content above is only an excerpt.